 The Lille winger is a little older than those who’ve come before him but at 23 years old is arguably coming into the peak of his powers.
 His numbers so far this season would certainly suggest so.

-In his nine Ligue 1 games this term, he has six goals and four assists.
-That means he’s contributed to a Lille goal in the French top flight every 80 minutes during the 2018/19 campaign.
+In his 12 Ligue 1 games this term, he has eight goals and five assists.
+That means he’s contributed to a Lille goal in the French top flight every 82 minutes during the 2018/19 campaign.

 So it’s little wonder the vultures that are European football’s biggest clubs are circling.
 At the cut-throat top table of the game, missing out on a bright young talent is seen as a failure on several levels.